 Tiselius, Elisabet, Elisabet Hägglund & Pernilla Pergert

-This list is based on CrossRef data as of 30 april 2021.
+This list is based on CrossRef data as of 19 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.